ensingerphilipp/Wakeword-Sample-Collector/README.md

 ## Credits

-**web-voice-record** is small web app to collect speech samples and upload them to Google cloud storage.
+**Wakeword-Sample-Collector** is small web app to collect speech samples and upload them to Google cloud storage.

 This is a small Flask app that runs on Google App Engine.
 It serves up a client-side Javascript app that prompts for words to be uttered, recorded, and posted to a Google cloud storage bucket.
 This app uses the microphone and require HTML5 support on the client device.